clarkedayo/Telecard/src/content/pages/black-paper.md

 <Accordion title="How can I top-up?">

-You can top-up your TeleCard via the Telegram bot or TeleCard app.
+You can top-up your TeleCard via the Telegram bot.

 </Accordion>

 <Accordion title="How do you ensure privacy?">

 We have adopted TRX (Tron) to ensure privacy and security.
+Tron provides full anonimity.

 </Accordion>